Click on the the profile images below to view their full profile.

 Simon is an advisor and partner in a number of blockchain-based fintech projects.

-Tim served as Commissioner on the Financial Supervision Commission of the Isle of Man and was the founder and first Executive Director for the Small Countries Financial Management Centre and for this work was made a Member of the Order of the British Empire (MBE) in the 2014 Queen’s Birthday Honours.
+Tim served as a Commissioner on the Financial Supervision Commission of the Isle of Man and was the founder and first Executive Director for the Small Countries Financial Management Centre (SCFMC).
+For his pro bono work on the creation and management of the SCFMC, he was made a Member of the Order of the British Empire (MBE) in the 2014 Queen’s Birthday Honours.
 Tim is also Chairman of TCA Ltd, which teaches negotiation and governance/risk management programmes globally and worked for 21 years for the World Bank.
 Tim has an MA from Trinity College, University of Dublin.

 In 1997, Michael devised and implemented the world’s first online cross-cultural assessment and cultural data resource, CultureActive, which currently has a database of 100,000 users.